 - If you are readying yourself for an upstream career, you need to prepare yourself for a dynamic, exciting and challenging professional life.
 The Upstream Energy Data Analytics program provides a unique perspective and a ready to apply practical skillset, giving you a competitively advantaged competence as you enter the upstream oil and gas marketplace.

-Dates for the three badges are:
+Current dates for the three badges are:

 The Bronze Belt provides the participants the tools and techniques to build and evaluate data-driven models via the machine learning approach.
 It covers the data analytics techniques to extract knowledge from raw data by building data-driven models.
 All aspects of data-mining – data exploration, data preprocessing, machine learning modeling, and model evaluation – are covered.
 The sessions combine theoretical knowledge with hands-on training of the data analytics techniques using real oil and gas datasets.